gimite/web-socket-js/README.txt

 I confirmed it works on Chrome 3, Firefox 3.5 and IE 8.
 It may not work in other browsers.
 It requires Flash Player 9 or later (probably).

+* Proxy considerations

+The WebSocket spec (http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-64) specifies instructions for User Agents to support proxied connections by implementing the HTTP CONNECT method.

+The AS3 Socket class doesn't implement this mechanism, which renders it useless for the scenarios where the user trying to open a socket is behind a proxy.

+The class RFC2817Socket (by Christian Cantrell) effectively lets us implement this, as long as the proxy settings are known and provided by the interface that instantiates the WebSocket.
+As such, if you want to support proxied conncetions, you'll have to supply this information to the WebSocket constructor when Flash is being used.
+One way to go about it would be to ask the user for proxy settings information if the initial connection fails.

 * Flash socket policy file